filiparag/hetzner_ddns/README.md

 ### Multiple daemon instances for **systemd**

-If your operting system relies on systemd, you can easily run multiple daemons as shown below:
+If your operating system relies on systemd, you can easily run multiple daemons as shown below:

 ```ini